TEAMLIGHTSABERS/FRC_2022-2023/README.md

 The "Visual Studio Code Basics" hyperlink redirects to a webpage called "Visual Studio Code Basics and WPILib Extension" (https://docs.wpilib.org/en/stable/docs/software/vscode-overview/vscode-basics.html#visual-studio-code-basics-and-the-wpilib-extension), which is part of the "Programming Basics" Tutorial.

 Read this page to get familiar with how to call the WPILib command from the command set list.
 Click the "Next" button a the bottom of the page to go to next page where a description of each of the WPILib commands is found.
-Click the "Next" button to to to the next page, which starts with a discussion on Robot Program and how a Robot Base Class is selected.
+Click the "Next" button to go to the next page, which starts with a discussion on Robot Program and how a Robot Base Class is selected.
 Pay particular attention to the "Timed Robot Template".

 # Creating a New Robot Project

 Eventually, a section called "Creating a New WPILib Project" is found toward the middle of the the Robot Program Page (https://docs.wpilib.org/en/stable/docs/software/vscode-overview/creating-robot-program.html).
-Perform the tasks stated in Visual Studio Code.
+Perform the tasks stated in your Visual Studio Code application.

 While doing these tasks, a "New Project Creator Window" will pop up.
 Select the following on the first row: